Methodology

 - author schema depth

-Checks are computed from a site's own homepage and its discovery files (llms.txt, robots.txt, sitemap.xml).
-Each report shows a last-checked date, and that date drives the page's freshness signal in our sitemap.
-Scores reflect the site and can be improved by its owner, never bought.
+Checks are computed from the site's own homepage and its discovery files (llms.txt, robots.txt, sitemap.xml).
+Every figure on a report is a verifiable fact about the live site.
+Each report shows a "last checked" date, and that date is what drives the page's freshness signal in our sitemap.